 The petitioner, Kanwanljit Singh, has sought criminal and disciplinary proceedings against DSP (Central) Satish Kumar and SHO of Sector 17 police station, Uday Pal, in violation of constitutional safeguards and the law that torture in custody is prohibited in India and further to ensure that widespread directions given in 1996 in “DK Basu” case by the Supreme Court are followed in letter and spirit in Chandigarh also.

-- Punjab and Haryana HC notice to Admin on plea challenging location
+- Punjab and Haryana HC notices to Chandigarh, police on rising chain snatching incidents

 - Torture of kids in observation home: HC notices to IG,UT

 The case came up before Justice M M S Bedi, who issued the notice of motion for December 1.

 The petitioner is an electronics engineer by profession and secretary of CPI (ML).
 It was submitted that on June 29, the petitioner was leading a peaceful protest of residents of Kachi Colony, Dhanas, in Chandigarh in front of the DC office in Sector 17 against an illegal order of the UT Administration for the colony’s demolition.